robmarkcole/robins-hassos-config/README.md

-# robins-hassos-config
+## Overview
 My config for my HassOS instance.
+Mostly I am using this server for development work and projects.

-I had experimented with the 64 bit raspberry pi but have reverted to 32 bit after encountering multiple compatability issues with hassio addons.
+Note: I had experimented with the 64 bit raspberry pi but have reverted to 32 bit after encountering multiple compatability issues with hassio addons.

+## Hardware
 Currently I have a cheap USB camera and a BBC microbit connected to my pi.

 <p align="center">
 <img src="https://github.com/robmarkcole/robins-hassos-config/blob/master/images/setup.JPG" width="900">
 </p>

-## BBC-microbit
+#### BBC-microbit
 Configured as per this repo https://github.com/robmarkcole/HASS-BBC-envirobit Will be used as sensor node and remote control.

 <p align="center">